sasjs/sasjs.io/docs/windows.md

 ![adding path in windows](/img/windowspath.png)

 Be sure to hit OK twice for the change to be saved!
 You can now open a **new** shell window and create your SSH key using the `ssh-keygen` command.

+## CMDer

+This comes prebundled with GIT, allows a number of unix commands, and enables a remote (cloud) config, worth checking out:  https://cmder.net/